demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ***
 Create a default master key that encrypts all the private keys and passwords in the configuration.

+**Running this command invalidates the current API key and requires re-configuration of the integration instance.**

 #### Base Command

 `pan-os-create-master-key`